Skip to content

 Name String Name of the role Reviewer

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit a CITE Role Template

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings cog in the top-right corner of the screen.

-2. Under the CITE Roles Administration View, select the role template to be edited and click on the Edit Icon next to the role template.
+2. Under CITE Roles Administration View, select the role template you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same CITE role's edit component as when adding a new role template.
+3. The system opens the same edit component used when creating a new role template.

 Delete a CITE Role Template